Overview

 Community outreach

 Cleveland Clinic Cancer Community Outreach is a dedicated team with a mission to help educate and support the surrounding communities of all Cleveland Clinic hospitals and service areas.
-Cancer Community Outreach staff are frequently out in the community training advocates, providing educational opportunities for underserved communities, and offering cancer screening programs to those in need.
+Cancer Community Outreach staff are frequently out in the community training advocates, providing educational opportunities and offering cancer screening programs to those in need.

 View upcoming community events